-Oxidative stress can affect lipid metabolism by increasing the risk for atherosclerosis, or by causing a direct damage to cardiac cells through the increased formation of reactive oxygen species.
+Oxidative stress can affect lipid metabolism by increasing the risk for atherosclerosis, or by causing direct damage to cardiac cells through the increased formation of reactive oxygen species.
 Several treatment options have been suggested to address the potential damage and increased risk for CVDs caused by oxidative stress, including herbal treatment2.
-Recently several studies found that Centella Asiatica, an herb that was used for centuries by TCM and Ayurvedic medicine with the name of “gotu kola”, may prove effective in reducing oxidative stress and hyperlipidemia in in vivo experiments3.
+Recently several studies found that Centella Asiatica, an herb that was used for centuries by TCM and Ayurvedic medicine with the name of “Gotu kola”, may prove effective in reducing oxidative stress and hyperlipidemia in vivo experiments3.

 Centella Asiatica may exert its hypolipidemic effect by converting circulating blood cholesterol into its esters, and regulating its transport by HDL proteins.
-Reduction of plasma cholesterol levels is coupled by the characteristic antioxidant properties of this herbal remedy, which is able to reduce the reactive oxygen species protecting hepatocytes from DNA damage3.
+Reduction of plasma cholesterol levels are coupled by the characteristic antioxidant properties of this herbal remedy, which is able to reduce the reactive oxygen species protecting hepatocytes from DNA damage3.

 1. World Health Organization (WHO).
 “Cardiovascular diseases (CVDs).” http://www.who.int/mediacentre/factsheets/fs317/en/ (Accessed November 2015)